zng-ui/zng/TODO/Proc-Macros.md

 * Improve property `allowed_in_when` validation for generics, generate a `new` like call for each argument, instead of all at once.
 * Allow "property as new_name" syntax in widget_new?
 Can be used for things like double fancy borders.
-* Use `get_` prefix for properties that only return a value, can teach as inverse of normal accessor methods where setting uses the `set_` prefix and getting only uses the name directly.
 * Custom lints for when widgets do not delegate to parent constructor functions that have custom nodes.
 * False positive, `deny_(zero_ui::missing_delegate)` fails for delegate inside macro, test `cfg!(self.child.layout())`.